Topic Awards 2024

 Biodiversity Topic Award Winner

 The Eco-Schools Team was incredibly impressed by Coldfall Primary School’s commitment to increasing biodiversity within their school grounds and local community.
 The creation of a new, wildlife-supporting sensory garden involved all pupils at every stage, from design to getting hands-on and making their vision a reality.
-As part of the project, every class planted a tree, each year group sowed seeds, and different classes got involved in introducing scarecrows, bug hotels, bird baths, and even an accompanying wildflower meadow.
+As part of the project, every class planted a tree around the garden.
+Each year group also sowed seeds on the allotment or on windowsills, and different classes made scarecrows, bug hotels and worked with the wider community to create a wildflower meadow on the edge of their local woodland.
 It’s this collective approach that makes Coldfall Primary School a worthy winner of our Biodiversity Topic Award 2024!

 Cranberry Academy